Desmos Scientific Calculator Graphing: Ultimate Guide

 Exploring Data: Tracing and Points of Interest

 Once you’ve plotted a graph, Desmos offers tools to explore it in detail.
 You can trace along a graph, and Desmos will display the coordinates of points as you move your cursor.
-Moreover, it automatically highlights “points of interest” such as x-intercepts, y-intercepts, local maxima, and local minima, making critical features of a function readily apparent.
+It automatically highlights “points of interest” such as x-intercepts, y-intercepts, local maxima, and local minima, making critical features of a function readily apparent.
 This feature is incredibly helpful for analyzing functions without needing to solve for these points algebraically.

 Customizing Your Visuals